The Basics

 HRV is highly individual.
 A "good" HRV for one person might be concerning for another.
 What matters most is your personal baseline and trends over time.

-Most apps report RMSSD (root mean square of successive differences) in milliseconds.
+Most HRV apps report RMSSD (root mean square of successive differences) in milliseconds.
 Research suggests you need at least 5 nights of data to establish a reliable baseline.
 Aim for the 50th percentile in your age group as a minimum target.

 Clinical note: Long-term 24-hour SDNN below 50ms is associated with increased health risks.
 Focus on your 7-day and 30-day trends rather than any single reading.